framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

     Unity 2017 and above | `Type = MonoBehaviour`
     Unity 5 | `Type = MonoBehaviour` <br /> or <br /> `Type = Camera`
     Unity 4 | `Type = MonoBehaviour`

+    If you are having problems with this please visit the [bepenix troubleshooting page](https://docs.bepinex.dev/master/articles/user_guide/troubleshooting.html).

     @alert important
     For Unity 4 games, `System.dll` and `System.Core.dll` must be present in `<Game Name>_Data/ Managed`.
 If not, you will have to download an old Unity 5 build as a middle ground and export the 2 files from the Unity Editor.
     @end
     @alert info
     While you are editing the `BepInEx.cfg` file you can also enable console logging under `    [Logging.Console]` by changing `Enabled` to `true`.